schildwaechter/us_cat/README.md

 ## other OSes

-Versions for Windows and OSX are included in the respective folders.
+Versions for Windows and macOS are included in the respective folders.

 ## open questions